Columbus Drug Paraphernalia Lawyer

 Does this mean you should not be worried if you are convicted of possession of drug paraphernalia?
 No, you should be worried.
-Read on to find out why.

 The state of Ohio considers drug paraphernalia as equipment, product, or material that is used or intended to be used to introduce controlled substances into the human body.
 These controlled substances are drugs, like marijuana, and medicines as defined by the Ohio Revised Code Schedule (I-V).
 Some example of drug paraphernalia would be a drug manufacturing kit, a hypodermic needle to inject a drug into the body, or a container to store the drug.
 2

 If you are caught in the possession of drug paraphernalia, you will be charged according to the degree of the misdemeanor you may have committed.